CHAPTER B:

 Armed or Military Escorts for Humanitarian Convoys

-The deployment of armed escorts is subject to a security risk assessment/security risk management process55 that considers, but is not limited to, the following criteria:
+The deployment of armed escorts is subject to the principle of last resort.
+The IASC Non-Binding Guidelines on the Use of Armed Escorts for Humanitarian Convoys provides guidance to HCs and HCTs in navigating the decision-making process for the humanitarian community.
+UN agencies’ use of armed escorts will require a security risk assessment/security risk management process58 that considers, but is not limited to, the following criteria:

-55 This includes a Programme Criticality Assessment – see section B.5 (Programme Criticality Assessment) for details on this.
+58 This includes a Programme Criticality Assessment – see section B.4.

 Humanitarian and military vehicles should remain distinctly separate.
 Other than the vehicles, weapons and personnel providing the escorts, the convoys should remain exclusively humanitarian.
 It is important to bear in mind that non-UN organizations have their own rules and decision-making processes for the use of armed or military escorts for humanitarian convoys.
-NGOs are never bound by the security framework of the UN.
+NGOs are never bound by the UN’s security framework.
+Some NGOs will have subscribed to the Saving Lives Together Framework.

 Deployed UN humanitarian civil-military coordination officers (see below) can act as an intermediary between the humanitarian community and the military when requests for military or armed escorts are considered.